kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 You get a script and you act the lines out.

-Unfortunately it is often difficult to memorize the lines.
+Unfortunately, it is often difficult to memorize the lines.

 And sometimes the script is not very well written.

-In some case the actor has to come up with better lines and deliver an unforgettable scene.
+In some case, the actor has to come up with better lines and deliver an unforgettable scene.

 Call center work is exactly like showbiz.